Does Faithfulness-Guided Alignment Hurt Accuracy? Unlocking Accurate and Faithful Post-Retrieval Reasoning: Introduction

-\begin{itemize}[leftmargin=*] \item We propose \textbf{CRAFT}, an RL framework for retrieval-augmented QA that generates controllable trace variants (\textsc{CRAFT}$_{\text{v1}}$--\textsc{CRAFT}$_{\text{v5}}$), improving performance and reasoning auditability. \item We introduce a \textbf{dual-reward design} that combines \textit{deterministic rewards} for verifiable constraints with \textit{judge-based rewards} for reasoning faithfulness, extending process-level supervision from rule-based objectives to open-ended semantic properties. \item Experiments across multiple model scales show that CRAFT substantially improves reasoning faithfulness after training, and further reveal that semantic judge-based rewards can \textbf{improve answer accuracy rather than compromise it}. \textsc{CRAFT}$_{\text{7B}}$ achieves faithfulness and accuracy comparable to larger closed-source models. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We propose \textbf{CRAFT}, an RL framework that unlocks task-specific multi-hop reasoning through controllable, auditable trace variants (\textsc{CRAFT}$_{\text{v1}}$--\textsc{CRAFT}$_{\text{v5}}$). \item We introduce a \textbf{dual-reward design} that combines \textit{deterministic rewards} for verifiable constraints with \textit{judge-based rewards} for reasoning faithfulness, extending process-level supervision from rule-based objectives to open-ended semantic properties. \item Experiments across model scales and benchmarks show that faithfulness-guided alignment usually yields modest answer-performance gains rather than hurting accuracy.
+Full CRAFT improves \textbf{Faithfulness over Base in all 12 evaluated 7B cells} and remains competitive with strong closed-source models. \end{itemize}